Alice Recoque: Career

-Following the absorption of CII by Honeywell-Bull, Alice Recoque, who conducts research on massively parallel architectures, particularly on multi-microprocessors, becomes responsible for relations with research and higher education.
-In this capacity, in addition to the functional aspects of these relations, she participates in juries or thesis management.
-In 1982, she was appointed a member of the IT commission of the National Scientific Research Committee, which defines CNRS policy in this sector.
-She was chosen to write the chapter on computer architecture in the reference publication Techniques de l'ingénieur.
+Following the absorption of CII by Honeywell-Bull, Recoque became responsible for relations with research and higher education.
+In 1982, she was appointed a member of the IT commission of the National Scientific Research Committee, which defined CNRS policy in the sector.
+She wrote the chapter on computer architecture in the reference publication Techniques de l'ingénieur.

-In January 1985, the Bull Group appointed her director of the "Artificial Intelligence" mission.
+In January 1985, the Groupe Bull appointed her director of artificial Intelligence.
 She extended the concept, hitherto confined to aspects of computer programming, to all methods and techniques aimed at studying human behaviour in order to understand and reproduce it.
-During this mission, carried out in close collaboration with public research bodies such as the French National Institute for Research in Computer Science and Control (Inria), Alice Recoque, leading the strategy that mobilised more than 200 people, defined the range of products to be developed by Bull in order to propose a coherent offer in the field of artificial intelligence.
-These include the development of a grammar in Prolog II intended to understand writings formulated in natural language (in French), the design of the Knowledge representation Object-Oriented Language (KOOL), developed in Lisp for Bull SPS-7 machines (derived from the CNET's SM-90) and intended for the representation of knowledge, and various expert systems.
+During this mission, carried out in close collaboration with public research bodies such as the French National Institute for Research in Computer Science and Control (Inria), Recoque, leading a strategy that mobilized more than 200 people, defined a range of products to be developed by Bull as a coherent contribution to the field of artificial intelligence.
+These included the development of a grammar in Prolog II intended to understand writings formulated in natural language (in French), the design of the Knowledge representation Object-Oriented Language (KOOL), developed in Lisp for Bull SPS-7 machines (derived from the CNET's SM-90) and intended for the representation of knowledge, as well as various expert systems.

-In 1989, Alice Recoque was appointed associate member of the Conseil Général des Ponts et Chaussées.
+In 1989, Recoque was appointed associate member of the Conseil Général des Ponts et Chaussées.
 In 1993 this appointment was renewed for three years.
 She was a speaker at The European Association for microprocessing and microprogramming in August 1975.

-Alice Recoque created and taught computer structure at ISEP for many years.
-She also taught computer science in other schools such as the Ecole Centrale de Paris, Supélec and the Institut Catholique de Paris.
+Recoque created and taught computer structure at ISEP for many years.
+She also taught computer science in other schools such as the École Centrale de Paris, Supélec and the Institut Catholique de Paris.